Jaganpro/Jaganpro.github.io/_posts/2020-10-18-CSS-And-Design-Token-Guidelines.md

 }
 ```

-* Choose the right token.
-Some Design token are only scopes to certain elements.
-* This token `button-spacing` is not scoped to any component.
-* Choose universal Design token here.

 ## Rule 6: CSS Specificity should be low to none

+* Please don't use Type Selectors with Classes.
+* It raises your CSS Specificity, it creates dependency on your markup which will inturn cause issues in future.

 ```css
 .button .button {...}
 ```

-* Please don't use Type Selectors with Classes.
-* It raises your CSS Specificity and creates dependency on your markup which will cause issues in future.

 ## Rule 7: Please Avoid Long Nested Selectors

+* This is a major red flag as this means CSS has Specificity issue.

 ```css
 .container .sideBar .card .header .Button {...}
 ```
-* This is a major red flag as this means CSS has Specificity issue.

 ## Rule 8: Please Avoid Universal Selectors

+* The range is too broad which makes it too unpredictable.
+* This is setting ourselfs with CSS conflicts in future.

 ```css
 .card > * {...}
 ```
-* The range is too broad which makes it too unpredictable.
-* This is setting ourselfs with CSS conflicts in future.

 ## Rule 9: Please Avoid `!` `Important` Declarations in CSS

+* There are very very few exceptions to this.
+But this is also a red flag.
+* Please avoid `important !` declarations in CSS

 ```css
 .button { margin: 18px !important;}
 ```
-* There are very very few exceptions to this.
-But this is also a red flag.
-* Please avoid `important !` declarations in CSS

 ## Rule 10: CSS Separation of Concerns